Luka-Abey/Bai_La/README.md

 This project is open-source and community led.
 Feel free to open any issues, and send PRs.
 Check the [projects](https://github.com/Luka-Abey/socialLife/projects/1) tab for the current todos.

 ### Testing:
-Unit tests located in server/tests.
+Chai/Mocha unit tests located in server/tests.
 Currently at 100% coverage.

 Load tests (using !npm loadtest) peaked at 118 requests a second.